petr-ngn/DataCamp_DS_Associate_Certification/README.md

 # DataCamp_DS_Associate_Certification
 DataCamp Case Study for Data Scientist Associate certification.

 This case study regards a motorcycles manufacturer company and its selling of mopeds.
-Regarding the mopeds, they often received reviews from people who never owned a moped before, therefore they do not want consider such reviews and would like to find a way to identify reviews from these peole.
+Regarding the mopeds, they often received reviews from people who never owned a moped before, therefore they do not want consider such reviews and would like to find a way to identify reviews from these people.

 Based on the received reviews, our goal is to build a classification model to predict which reviews come from peole who have never owned the moped before.